chaolinzhanglab/PlotPWM.jl/README.md

 - $\beta_\alpha$ denotes the genomic background frequency of nucleotide $\alpha$.

 ### Default genomic background
-By default, the background model assumes a uniform distribution of nucleotides, with each nucleotide having a frequency of:
+By default, the background model assumes a uniform distribution of nucleotides, with each nucleotide having a frequency of $\beta=(0.25, 0.25,0.25,0.25)$.
-$$\beta=(0.25, 0.25,0.25,0.25)$$